Bharat-kolhe-3001/Bharat-kolhe-3001/README.md

 ###  About Me  <img  src="Assets/stats.gif" height="35"/>

-I am Bharat, B.Tech undergrad at [SCOE](https://sanjivanicoe.org.in/) 🔎 Tech enthusiast and a Active learner from [Maharashtra, India 🌍](https://maps.app.goo.gl/v4ZSNmDiyxSUZwAY7).
+I am Bharat, B.Tech undergrad at [SCOE](https://sanjivanicoe.org.in/) 🔎 Tech enthusiast and an active learner from [Maharashtra, India 🌍](https://maps.app.goo.gl/v4ZSNmDiyxSUZwAY7).
 Currently seeking opportunities to explore this unreal realm of Tech.
-I see my self as student fueled by continuous learning, innovative ideas and hardwork.
+I see myself as a student fueled by continuous learning, innovative ideas and hard work.
 Aiming to be great at this field !!

 </div>
 <img src="Assets/CLine.gif">